aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 ## **Disabling the Vertical Axis for Line Charts**

-This Java code shows you how to hide the vertical axis for a line chart:
+This Javascript code shows you how to hide the vertical axis for a line chart:

 ```javascript
     var pres = new  aspose.slides.Presentation();